 The covert coat is easily recognised with the rows of stitch details to the cuff and hem.
 Styles are much lighter than they used to be and a wider variety of colours; brown, green, blue and grey.

 The raincoat of Balmacaan, known by many names this overcoat has changed styles many times.
-From raglan sleeves, to the heavier cottons you see in a Burberry Mac to ours, which is super lightweight, which is ideal for the modern man who likes weightless clothing and ease of transportation.
-You can simply wrap this raincoat up and thrown in your bag, whilst it still remains its shape.
+From raglan sleeves, to the heavier cottons you see in a Burberry Mac to ours, which is super lightweight, ideal for the modern man who likes weightless clothing and ease of transportation.
+You can simply wrap this raincoat up and throw it in your bag, whilst it still retains its shape.

 We can design yours in many different ways, with or without a belted waistline.
 We specialise in clean, classic pieces that will be timeless in your wardrobe.
-(This raincoat is available from our new, A/W 18/19 collection)
+Shop our A/W 18/19 collection

 The Pea coat is believed to have originated from within the Navy.
 Its style can vary but the traditional look is characterised by its short length, broad lapels, double breasted front, buttons under the collar and slanted side pockets.